Quick Answer

 If cost is the hard constraint, cut scope before you cut protections.
 Use a tight brief, a single concept, and fixed revision rounds, then require a written Revision Policy, final deliverables, and Copyright Assignment terms before award.

 Keep it on your budget-first shortlist, not as a verified low-cost winner.
-In this source set, pricing, deliverables, revision handling, and rights language are not confirmed, so only proceed when those terms are explicit in writing.
+Pricing, deliverables, revision handling, and rights language are not confirmed, so only proceed when those terms are explicit in writing.

 Treat it the same way: budget-first candidate, not a source-verified pricing benchmark.
 The practical risk is coordination drift when revision rules and file handoff details are vague, so lock those terms before work starts.